-In 2015, the VA/DOD issued recommendations surrounding the screening and treatment of substance use disorders.
-In it, it was recommended that "For patients in general medical and mental healthcare settings, we recommend screening for unhealthy alcohol use annually using the three-item Alcohol Use Disorders Identification Test-Consumption (AUDIT-C) or Single Item Alcohol Screening Questionnaire (SASQ)" (DVA & DOD, 2015).
+In 2021, the VA/DOD issued recommendations surrounding the management of substance use disorders.
+In it, it was recommended that:

+- "For patients in general medical and mental healthcare settings, we recommend screening for unhealthy alcohol use annually using the three-item Alcohol Use Disorders Identification Test-Consumption (AUDIT-C) or Single Item Alcohol Screening Questionnaire (SASQ) (Strength: Strong for)" - "There is insufficient evidence to recommend for or against screening for drug use disorders in primary care to facilitate enrollment in treatment (Strength: Neither for nor against)" (DVA & DOD, 2021).

-In 2017, the VA/DOD published clinical practice guidelines for opioid therapy for chronic pain.
-These guidelines recognize that "UDT and confirmatory testing is an additional method of examining for patient substance misuse" (DOD, 2017).
-The guidelines also state that "It is critical that the UDT and confirmatory testing be done in a timely, confidential, accurate, and easily available manner to assure the prescribers, patients, and public that safety, fairness, and trust are being addressed (DOD, 2017)."
-The VA/DOD also recognizes the three main types of UDTs: immunoassay, GC/MS confirmatory testing and LC/MS confirmatory testing.
+In 2022, the VA/DOD updated their clinical practice guidelines for opioid therapy for chronic pain.
+These guidelines recognize that "urine drug testing is an additional method of examining for patient substance misuse and adherence to the prescribed regimen" (DVA & DOD, 2022).
+The guidelines also state that "It is critical that the UDT and confirmatory testing be done in a timely, confidential, accurate, and easily available manner to assure the prescribers, patients, and public that safety, fairness, and trust are being addressed" (DVA & DOD, 2022).
+The VA/DOD also recognizes the three main types of UDTs: immunoassay, gas chromatography-mass spectrometry (GCMS) confirmatory testing, and liquid chromatography-mass spectrometry (LCMS) confirmatory testing).
+In their recommendation for risk mitigation, the VA/DOD "suggest urine drug testing for patients on long-term opioids (Strength: Weak for)" (DVA & DOD, 2022).

-With respect to antepartum use of alcohol, cigarettes, illicit drugs, and the like, these joint guidelines state "We recommend screening for use of tobacco, alcohol, illicit drugs, and unauthorized use of prescription medication because their use is common and can result in adverse outcomes" (strong recommendation) (DOD, 2018).
+With respect to antepartum and peripartum use of alcohol, cigarettes, illicit drugs, and the like, these joint guidelines state "We recommend screening for use of tobacco and nicotine products, alcohol, cannabis, illicit drugs, and inappropriate use of prescription medication (Strength: Strong for)" (DVA & DOD, 2023).